spring-attic/html5expense/README.md

 ## Overview ##

 The HTML5 Expense project is an expense reporting reference app demonstrating HTML5 and cross-platform mobile development.
-The project includes an iOS and Android client built using PhoneGap, jQuery, and jQuery Mobile.
-The API component is a Spring MVC application.
+The project includes the following components.

+1. iOS and Android clients built using PhoneGap, jQuery, and jQuery Mobile.
+2. API Spring MVC application to which the client makes RESTful requests.
+3. OAUTH Spring application built with Spring Security Oauth that manages access to the API.

 ## More Information ##